re4388/python_line_bot/README.md

 4. Manual deploy at Heroku
 5. it shall work

+app.py -> the file go to server, heroku api.py -> you can run locally to invoke the action

 # Note

 1. you need to have requirement.txt, Procfile and runtime.exe setting as here